manijs82/HyperCasual-Engine/README.md

 - Camera configaration : custom cameras are included.
 - Inventory system : Items can be created and stored.
 - Input system: Create your input and utilize them.
-- State machine: create any state machine which works with tasks and decisions
+- State machine: create any state machine which works with tasks and decisions.
+- Level creator: bunch of tools to make creating levels easier.